-Figure 3.
-MCMC samples from posterior distribution of SSB0 and SSB2022/SSB0.
+Figure 5.
+MCMC samples from posterior distribution of SSB0 and SSB2023/SSB0.
 Vertical black lines denote MPD point estimates.

-Figure 4.
-MPD estimate of the historical SSB trajectory; absolute on the left and relative to SSB_0 on the right (black line).
+Figure 6.
+MPD estimate of the historical SSB trajectory; absolute on the left and relative to SSB0 on the right (black line).
 Shaded areas denote MCMC 95% credible intervals of the model fit.
-Harvest control rule ranges are colour coded for reference: target range in green ($SSB/SSB_0 = 0.45-0.40$), trigger range in yellow ($SSB/SSB_0 = 0.40-0.20$) and closure range in red ($SSB/SSB_0 < 0.20$).
+Harvest control rule ranges are colour coded for reference: target range in green (SSB/SSB0 = 0.45-0.40), trigger range in yellow (SSB/SSB0 = 0.40-0.20) and closure range in red (SSB/SSB0 < 0.20).

-Estimated selectivity ogives appeared reasonable, in line with our knowledge of toothfish ontogenetic migrations and fishery interactions with the stock (Figure 5).
-The calamari trawl fishery catches the youngest fish; a combination of fishing in shallow waters (=only young fish is available) and using a small mesh size (=low gear selectivity), resulting in a descending right limb selectivity ogive.
-For the finfish trawl fishery (assumed dome-shaped) the model estimated maximum retention for 2-year-old fish and decreasing retention of younger (=escapes due to gear selectivity or not yet available at finfish trawl grounds) and older fish (=unavailable at trawling depths, i.e. moves to deeper waters).
+Estimated selectivity ogives appeared reasonable, in line with our knowledge of toothfish ontogenetic migrations and fishery interactions with the stock (Figure 7).
+The calamari trawl fishery catches the youngest fish; a combination of fishing in shallow waters (=only young fish is available) and using a small mesh size (=low gear selectivity), resulting in a selectivity described by the right limb of the assumed double-normal selectivity ogive.
+For the finfish trawl fishery (assumed double-normal) the model estimated maximum retention for 2-year-old fish and decreasing retention of younger (=escapes due to gear selectivity or not yet available at finfish trawl grounds) and older fish (=unavailable at trawling depths, i.e. moves to deeper waters).
 The two longline fisheries had almost identical selectivity curves (assumed logistic), catching predominantly older fish (=available in deeper waters).
 Survey selectivities were roughly comparable to commercial trawl fisheries, as surveys employ similar gear and cover similar grounds.
-However, survey selectivity parameters experienced convergence issues, resulting in wide MCMC 95% credible intervals.

-Year class strength estimates for the most recent years (2015-2021) corresponded well to the recruitment estimates independent of the model (Lee et al. 2021, Skeljo 2023), with recruitment peaks in 2015 and 2017, followed by 4+ years of low recruitment (Figure 6).
+Year class strength estimates for the recent years (2015-2021) corresponded well to the recruitment estimates independent of the model (Lee et al. 2021, Skeljo 2023), with recruitment peaks in 2015 and 2017, followed by 4+ years of low recruitment (Figure 8).
 No independent survey data was available for the earlier years, making it difficult to confirm the YCS trend estimated in the model.

-Figure 5.
+Figure 7.
 MPD estimate of selectivity ogives for four fisheries and two surveys (black lines).
 Shaded areas denote MCMC 95% credible intervals of the model fit.

-Figure 6.
-MPD estimate of year-class strengths in 1986-2021 (solid black line).
+Figure 8.
+MPD estimate of year-class strengths in 1986-2022 (solid black line).
 Shaded area denotes MCMC 95% credible intervals of the model fit.